shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/docs/JiraforDataCenter.rst

 --------------------------------
 This document describes the configuration for a SAML Identity Provider for SaaS Application workflow using a SaaS Application template.
 Follow the steps below to configure Atlassian Jira Enterprise:

 #.
-Logon to the BIG-IP user interface and click ``Access -> Guided Configuration``
+Logon to the BIG-IP user interface and click :menuselection:`Access -> Guided Configuration`
 #.
 Select the ``Federation`` category.
 #.
-Select ``SAML Identity Provider for SaaS Application`` to configure BIG-IP as a SAML Identity Provider.
+Select :guilabel:`SAML Identity Provider for SaaS Application` to configure BIG-IP as a SAML Identity Provider.
 #.
 Review the Required Configuration information, and complete the following  required step before you configure the SaaS Application.

-- Provide the ``Identity Provider`` details.
+- Provide the :guilabel:`Identity Provider` details.
-- Provide the ``Virtual Server`` configuration details.
+- Provide the :guilabel:`Virtual Server` configuration details.
-- Configured the ``Authentication`` method to use for the SAML Identity Provider.
+- Configure the :guilabel:`Authentication` method to use for the SAML Identity Provider.
 - After you confgure the SaaS Application Configuration, configure (optional) Endpoint Checks and Customization settings.

 Atlassian Jira Enterprise Configuration in Guided Configuration Workflow
 ---------------------------------------------------------------------------------------------------------------------------

 The SaaS Application screen displays a list of applications from which you can select to configure SAML Service Provider applications.
-Select a specific application and click ``Add``.
+Select a specific application and click :guilabel:`Add`.

-For example, to configure Atlassian Jira Enterprise, select Atlassian Jira Enterprise and click ``Add``.
+For example, to configure Atlassian Jira Enterprise, select Atlassian Jira Enterprise and click :guilabel:`Add`.

 Common Application Properties
 -----------------------------